 The majority of the SLO Coast is classified as “Region 1,” indicating we are one of the coolest winegrowing areas in the world, and one of the the coolest within California.
 Our pronounced marine conditions and moderate temperatures allow the fruit to achieve rich, full flavors while maintaining their natural acidity, structure, and balance.
 Grapes that lend themselves well to these kinds of wines are typically Pinot Noir and Chardonnay, and pair very well with food.

-But there are other, aromatic white grapes varieties that are suited to the cold, like Albariño, Sauvignon Blanc, Riesling, Pinot Gris, Grüner Veltliner, Gewürztraminer, and Viognier.
+But there are other, aromatic white grapes varieties that are suited to the cold, like Albariño, Riesling, Pinot Gris, Grüner Veltliner, Gewürztraminer, and Viognier.
 (The SLO Coast has already emerged as a driving force on the domestic Albariño front, accounting for almost 20% of California’s total acreage of the grape.)
 Grown successfully in cool climates (like their homelands of Alsace, Austria and Germany), these cool white wines are elegant and refreshing, light-bodied and subtle, with aromatic fresh flavors, lower alcohol and higher natural acidity.

 Riesling, Grüner Veltliner & Gewürztraminer